 Ice and heat therapy can also be helpful.
 Ice reduces pain and swelling for 24 to 48 hours after injury, then heat may be applied if this is comforting.

-Dr. Z, your chiropractor in Dallas, may also recommend a course of chiropractic adjustments, physical therapy or exercises.
+Dr. Z, your doctor after auto accident, may also recommend a course of chiropractic adjustments, rehabilitation or exercises.
 Each treatment plan is individualized so yours will depend on the specifics of your whiplash injury.